.png)

 Successful adopters share four characteristics:

-Across the full trade lifecycle, GenAI does not replace analysis and expertise, but it amplifies it.
+Across the full trade lifecycle, GenAI strengthens analytical and operational workflows by reducing manual synthesis, improving coordination, and helping teams process unstructured information faster.
 Its value lies in eliminating friction:

 Speak with our data experts to explore where GenAI can strengthen your trading workflows.